CityTropes/Arduino_basics/README.md

 10. Analog_Joystick_Module: program for an analog joystick (basically potentiometers that return analog values) that reads full X-Y values (connected on board's analog in) + button press (connected to digital).
 Output values from 0 to 1024 to the Serial Monitor.

 11. IR_Receiver_Module (and remote control): program that checks if IR-signal is received.
 If so, sends the name of the corresponding button press to the Serial Monitor.
 Uses header file for key bindings.

+12. LCD_Display: program that prints "CityTropes counter: " on first line and a counter (per second) on the second line of a connected display.